-Appendix A How to determine if a filer meets the universal service de minimis standard for 2011

-(1) Interstate contribution base for filer Enter Line 423(d) from FCC Form 499-A. \$ (2) International contribution base for filer Enter Line 423(e) from FCC Form 499-A. \$ (3) Interstate contribution base for all affiliates Enter sum of Line 423(d) from FCC Forms 499-A of all affiliates. \$ (4) International contribution base for all affiliates Enter sum of Line 423(e) from FCC Forms 499-A of all affiliates. \$ (5) Consolidated interstate contribution base Enter Line (1) + Line (3). \$ (6) Consolidated interstate and international contribution base Enter Line (2) + Line (4) + Line (5). \$ (7) Consolidated interstate contribution base as a percentage of consolidated interstate and international contribution base Enter Line (5) / Line (6). % (8) LIRE Exemption If Line (7) > 12%, enter Line (2).
-If Line (7) \leq 12%, enter \$0. \$ (9) Contribution base to determine de minimis qualification Enter Line (1) + Line (8). \$ (10) 2011 de minimis estimation factor .142 (11) Estimated annual contribution Enter Line (9) x Line (10) \$
+How to determine if a filer meets the universal service de min imis standard for 2013 (1) Interstate contribution base for filer Enter Line 423(d) from FCC Form 499-A. \$ (2) International contribution base for filer Enter Line 423(e) from FCC Form 499-A. \$ (3) Interstate contribution base for all affiliates Enter sum of Line 423(d) from FCC Forms 499-A of all affiliates. \$ (4) International contribution base for all affiliates Enter sum of Line 423(e) from FCC Forms 499-A of all affiliates. \$ (5) Consolidated interstate contribution base Enter Line (1) + Line (3). \$ (6) Consolidated interstate and international contribution base Enter Line (2) + Line (4) + Line (5). \$ (7) Consolidated interstate contribution base as a percentage of consolidated interstate and international contribution base Enter Line (5) / Line (6). % (8) LIRE Exemption If Line (7) > 12%, enter Line (2).
+If Line (7) \leq 12%, enter \$0. \$ (9) Contribution base to determine de minimis qualification Enter Line (1) + Line (8). \$ (10) 2013 de minimis estimation factor 0.162 (11) Estimated annual contribution Enter Line (9) x Line (10) \$

 - Unless otherwise specifically provided, an affiliate is a "person that (directly or indirectly) owns or controls, is owned or controlled by, or is under common ownership or control with, another person."
-For this purpose, the term 'owns' means to own an equity interest (or the equivalent thereof) of more than 10 percent.
-See 47 U.S.C. § 153(1). - The estimation factor is based on a contribution factor of .165, which is higher than the contribution factor announced for any quarter of 2010, and a corresponding circularity factor of .141631.
-Actual contribution and circularity factors for 2011 may increase or decrease depending on quarterly changes in program costs and the projected contribution base.
+For this purpose, the term "owns" means to own an equity interest (or the equivalent thereof) of more than 10 percent.
+See 47 U.S.C. § 153(2). - Line 423(e) is excluded from the contribution base if the total of amounts on Line 423(d) for the filer consolidated with all affiliates is less than 12% of the total of Line 423(d) + Line 423(e) for the filer consolidated with all affiliates.
+See 47 C.F.R. § 54.706(c) - The estimation factor is based on a contribution factor of 0.193, which is higher than the contribution factor announced for any quarter of 2012, and a corresponding circularity factor of 0.161810.
+Actual contribution and circularity factors for 2013 may increase or decrease depending on quarterly changes in program costs and the projected contribution base.
 Filers whose actual contribution requirements total less than \$10,000 for the calendar year will be treated as de minimis and will receive refunds, if necessary.
 Filers whose actual contribution requirements total \$10,000 or more are required to contribute to the universal service support mechanisms.
 Note that telecommunications carriers and interconnected VoIP service providers must file this Worksheet regardless of whether they qualify for the de minimis exemption.
-Telecommunications providers may qualify for one of the exemptions to filing detailed in sections II.A.2 or II.A.3.
+Telecommunications providers may qualify for one of the exemptions to filing as detailed in sections II.A.2 or II.A.3.